aidanhs/docker-socket-socat/README.md

 Security
 --------

-Running this gives anyone on your machine root access (exactly the same as if they have access to run Docker already).
+Running this gives anyone on your machine root access.

+If they have the ability to run arbitrary containers, they already had this.